 ECMO is indicated for the short-to-medium-term management of respiratory failure, cardiac failure, or both.
 Specifically, patients are evaluated when the native disease process is thought to have an estimated mortality of 50% or greater, is reversible, and/or requires a bridge to transplant.
 The Extracorporeal Life Support Organization (ELSO) publishes guidelines which cover application of ECMO in the adult.
 In the case of acute respiratory distress syndrome (ARDS), this would include a PaO2/FiO2 ratio of less than 100 despite optimization of ventilator settings.

 Special scenarios include H1N1 infection, where early deployment of ECMO is associated with better outcomes, and delay may adversely affect the risk/benefit ratio.
 In addition, use of ECMO as a bridge-to-transplant for lung recipients should be considered when maximal medical therapy is insufficient.
 Many programs utilize ambulatory ECMO to improve the respiratory status and conditioning prior to transplant.

 ECMO as a bridge to lung transplantation has significantly increased during the last 10 years.
 A recent analysis of the UNOS database showed that the use of ECMO at the time of lung transplantation has grown 150% in the last 24 months compared to all previous decades (1970–2010).
-This increase in utilization is reflected in the growing success reported with the ...
+This increase in utilization is reflected in the growing success ...